Skip to main content

 Receive presentation

 An important feature in any video conference application is screen sharing or "presentation".
 This feature allows the users to collaborate in a more flexible way.
-They can share any type of document or tools, such a whiteboard, powerpoint or even videos.
+They can share any type of document or tools, such a whiteboard, PowerPoint or even videos.

 We have divided the lessons about presentation into two parts.
 We will start by receiving a presentation, and in the next lesson, we will learn how to send a presentation.